If you buy something through the links on this page, you’re helping me pay for my next adventure—thank you for clicking! Learn more.

 When to Visit Cinque Terre

-Cinque Terre’s high season runs from May to September, so for the best combination of low crowds and mild weather, I would visit in March, April, or October.
+Cinque Terre’s high season runs from May to September, so for the best combination of low crowds and mild weather, visit in March, April, or October.

 Even if you visit during the high season, you can still have an enjoyable, crowd-free experience before and after the day trippers and cruise tourists leave each day.